With so many deals and coupon sites out there, finding discounts is easier than ever.

 There are a few very nice cashback sites that you can use to earn rebates.

-All it takes is a few minutes for that initial registration, then whenever you want to shop online, simply log in to your account, type in the store (or product you want to buy) you want to shop from and click the link.
-Everything else stays the same, except you get cash back.
+All it takes is a few minutes for that initial registration, then whenever you want to shop online, simply log in to your account, type in the store you want to shop from (or the product you want to buy) and click the link.
+Everything else stays the same.
+The only difference is you get cash back.